thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 ![redis-insight](/imgs/redis-insight.png)

+## Bonus challenge - Use the Dapr State Managment HTTP API

+You've now used the Dapr SDK to interact with the State Management API.
+Instead of using the SDK you can also use the Dapr HTTP API directly.
+The `DaprAPIs.rest` file in the root of the repository contains some examples how to interact with the [State Management HTTP API](https://docs.dapr.io/reference/api/state_api/).

 ## Next steps

 Create a new service to cook the pizza.
 In the next challenge, you will learn how to create a new API endpoint and how to invoke it using Dapr.
 When you are ready, go to Challenge 2: [Service Invocation](/docs/challenge-2/dotnet.md)!